What Would Willie Want

 Lauren Jordan graduated from Southern Methodist University in 2008 with a Bachelor of Fine Arts in Acting.
 Upon graduation, Lauren moved to New York to begin her career as an actor.
 She has worked as a Research Assistant at Guggenheim Partners and MSD Capital before focusing on the arts full time in 2012.
 Lauren is an actor, improvisational and stand up comedian, and can be seen performing throughout New York and Regionally.
-In the fall of 2014, Lauren and her husband Michael moved to Rowayton, CT where they are raising their son, Murray.
+In the fall of 2014, Lauren and her husband Michael moved to Rowayton, CT where they are raising their sons, Murray and Russell.
 In her free time, Lauren enjoys figuring out this whole parenting thing, spending time outdoors, spin classes, and traveling.

 Johnny Peters graduated with a BS and MA in Speech Communication from The University of Southern Mississippi, and a Masters of Divinity from Southern Methodist University.
 He is the Director of the University of South Alabama Wesley Foundation.
 Johnny enjoys tinkering, playing, creating, and redeeming.
 He lives in Mobile, Alabama with his wife, Danielle, sons John and Andy, and his dog, Bodie.